HL7-DaVinci/CDS-Library/CQLCookbook.md

 The header is again succeeded by a flow of logical arguments.
 These arguments can then be accessed by simply calling the function elsewhere in the CQL Library.

 ### DRLS Statement Templates
 The statements below are all used in many currently existing DRLS propopulation files.
-Feel free to copy them and make small adjustments so that they may match the needs of any given ruleset
+They are generic templates instructing how to extract elements from a patient's EHR so that they can be used to prepopulate a FHIR questionnaire.
+Feel free to copy them and make small adjustments so that they may match the needs of any given ruleset.

+#### Casting
+- Extract a CodeableConcept as a Code
+- Convert a FHIR Resource Timestamp into a FHIR Date Type

 #### Basic Queries
-- Extract a List of All of a Patient's Conditions
+- List of All of a Patient's Conditions
 - Extract a Numeric Value of an Observation

 #### Advanced Queries
+- List of All Active Conditions
+- List of All Relevant Conditions (as specified by a partiular value set)
+- Highest Numerical Lab Result
+- Extract a reference from a FHIR Resource
+- Display Name of a Reference

 ## 3) Example Prepopulation.cql file